Flygonial/The-Gryphon-Foam-Dart-Blaster/README.md

 * Accepts only Worker Talon magazines at the moment, and therefore, only half-length darts.
 Subject to change, possibly soon.
 * Battery is located in the stock--there is no room anywhere else.
 * Full-length feed guide integrated in magwell for maximum feeding reliability.
-* 14mm bore flywheel cages.
+* 14mm or 14.5mm bore flywheel cages.
 * Bore-axis is almost as close as possible to top rail of blaster, which is theoretically more intuitive to aim with.
 * Will fit on build volume as small as 120 mm<sup>3</sup>.